otaviojava/Easy-Cassandra/readme.txt

 The EasyCassandra uses the Thrift implementation and has like the main objective be one simple ORM( Object relational manager).
 It need the jdk 7 for run, because some parts in your code was replaced reflection for invoke dynamic.
 So will have a behavior faster than other framework.

+Version: 1.0.3
+* Fixes bug with result
+* update for Thrift 1.0.6
+* Log now using java.util.loggin

 Version: 1.0.2
 * Fixes bug with Boolean's Object
 * Now the Cassandra's lib is supported this way is possible use every Cassandra above of the version 0.8.0